dmbarbour/glas/docs/GlasDesign.md

 ### Accelerated Representations

-We can generalize the idea of representing lists as finger-tree ropes to support for unboxed floating point matrices, unordered data types (e.g. sets, unlabeled graphs), or even virtual machine states (with registers, memory, etc.).
+We can generalize the idea of representing lists as finger-tree ropes to other optimized representations.
+For example, a compiler could convert known dictionary and variant types into 'structs' and 'enums'.
+We could optimize vectors and matrices of unboxed floating point numbers.
+Unordered data types, such as sets or unlabeled graphs, can be assigned a canonical representation as a binary tree (see [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization)) then we can develop accelerated representations that logically reduce to the canonical form.

-In each case, we first define a canonical representation as a binary tree.
-For example, a matrix could be a list of lists.
-A set can be represented by an ordered list.
-An unlabeled graph might refer to [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization).
-A VM state might use a simple record.

-However, constructing, validating, manipulating, and maintaining the canonical representation is expensive and error-prone.
-Instead, the runtime provides specialized under-the-hood representations, and users manipulate that representation indirectly through built-in or accelerated functions.
-Use of abstract data types can guard against accidental conversion to the canonical representation.

-The runtime can maintain accelerated representations even when serializing data for RPC communication or a key-value database.
+The runtime can potentially maintain accelerated representations even when serializing data for RPC communication or a persistent key-value database.
 In case of [glas object](GlasObject.md), this leverages the external reference type.
 Use of runtime reflection APIs may allow programs to observe actual under-the-hood representations.

 ### Very Large Values